YeetTheAnson/SlidingTilePuzzle/README.md

 ## Overview

-**ProMicroMacropad** a fun puzzle game inspired by 15 puzzle.
+**SlidingTilePuzzle** a fun puzzle game inspired by 15 puzzle.
 It has 6 difficulty modes ranging from 3x3 to 8x8.
 It has 3 gamemodes which are classic, snake and spiral.

 ## Features